sysgears/fractal-objects/README.md

 ## Usage

-Fractal Object currently has implementations for these programming languages:
+Fractal Objects currently have implementations for these programming languages:

   - [TypeScript](/typescript)
   - [Scala](/scala)